 Article 8 Documents to be provided

 8.1 Main Design has been completed by the responsible designer and was subject of Technical Review which was been obtained for the Works by the Promoter.
-Within 30 days of the establishment of the performance guarantee provided for in Article 15, the Supervisor shall provide to the Contractor, free of charge, the stamped and reviewed final design in electronic (including AutoCad format) and analogue forms respectively and a notification of building work in line with the relevant country law.
+Within 30 days of the establishment of the performance guarantee provided for in Article 15, the Supervisor shall provide to the Contractor, free of charge, the stamped and reviewed final design in electronic (including AutoCad format) and one copy of the analogue forms respectively and a notification of building work in line with the relevant country law.

 However, such documents will need to be updated following comments received during tender stage and last-minute developments of the site conditions.